Scrubs Magazine

 Scrubs Magazine is a lifestyle magazine and website for nurses, which premiered November 15, 2009.
 The quarterly magazine, which covers a range of lifestyle topics including beauty, money, style, health, and wellness, is audited by Business Publications Audit (BPA) Worldwide.
 Scrubs magazine has a paid circulation of 371,082 for the period ending December 31, 2011.
 It is distributed to select nursing students, VIP nursing school administrators, key nursing associations, and over 1,500 nursing apparel stores nationwide.

+From 2015 - 2022, Michael Harbron, an American author and entrepreneur took over the magazine from Mind Over Media as Editor in Chief, leading the magazine into the digital era and spiking readership into the millions each month.